ocoretech/CTF-workbook/VulnTraining.md

                               Flag 5 found in Burp Suite Response

 Move towards the directory ".git/index".
-You will find a URl leading to Github.
+You will find a URL leading to Github.

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/6e7f4a0c-4715-4910-9566-b1e51d99481c)